 8. INTERNATIONAL POLO DAY (July 22), Guards Polo Club, Windsor Great Park, Surrey

-Will Audi stump up for sponsorship again this year?
-Whichever way, the trick is to avoid stilettos – you get stuck in the grass when you tread in the divots – and to go and see the pony lines.
+It is one of the most glamorous fixtures on the sporting and social calendars, attracting Royalty, celebrities and VIPs to this headline event.
+However, there is no better leveller than treading in the divots.
+The trick is to avoid stilettos – you get stuck in the grass.
+Whilst flattening out the grass, go and see the pony lines.
 Watch the Coronation Cup, pretend you understood it, and then buzz off to the party tents.

 Ticket prices to be confirmed.